 - 1) Course number and title

 - 2) Semester

 - 3) Name of instructor, e-mail address, and office telephone number

 - 4) Office location and office hours

-- 5) Attendance requirements for the class

-- 6) Course description and Student Learning Outcomes
+- 5) Course description and Student Learning Outcomes

-- 7) Textbook(s) and other materials needed
+- 6) Textbook(s) and other materials needed

-- 8) Outline of course structure and assessment strategies organized by days or weeks
+- 7) Outline of course structure and assessment strategies organized by days or weeks

-- 9) Grading criteria
+- 8) Grading criteria

-- 10) Absence policy
+- 9) Absence policy

-- 11) Information on the academic honesty policy
+- 10) Information on the academic honesty policy

 The course syllabus is to be distributed to the students during the first day of class and a copy submitted to your Chair.
-The Chair will then pass these course syllabi to either the Instructional Coordinator or the Director of Academic Programs.
+The Chair will then pass these course syllabi to either the

+Instructional Coordinator or the Director of Academic Programs.
 A copy of all syllabi should then be sent to the VPIA office.